microsoft/tui-test/README.md

 **Auto-wait** TUI Test provides a rich API for interacting with the terminal.
 It waits for the terminal to be ready before executing commands, and it provides tooling for waiting for terminal renders before executing assertions.

 **Tracing**.
-Configure test retry strategy, capture stdout & stderr and create detailed terminal snapshots to eliminate flakes.
+Configure test retry strategy, capture stdout & stderr, and create detailed terminal snapshots to eliminate flakes.

 ### Full isolation • Fast execution